 I suppose the most embarrassing part of attending the course for me was the fact that I had to drive to it in a car with my firm’s branding all over it.

-Other attendees of the course did look a tad bewildered as I parked up and one of them thought I would be leading the course as a new spin on speed awareness!
+Other attendees of the course did look a tad bewildered as I parked up and one of them thought I'd be leading the course as a new spin on speed awareness!